erensayar/crud-api-nodejs/README.md

 ## Start The Dockerized App With Docker Compose
 * Download the docker-compose.yml

-  * You can find the file from github page(right here) or docker hub page.
+  * You can find the file from github page(right here).

 * Then run this command in same directory.